 Apply to be a Host Community

-Unfortunately, we are no longer accepting applications from groups interested in serving as host communities for the 2017 cohort of the Appalachian Transition Fellowship.
-If you would like more information about how you can be involved in the 2017 cycle or express interest in becoming a host community for the 2018 cohort, please email our team at email@example.com.
+You can fill out and submit your application at: http://www.appfellows.org/initial-host-community-application/.
+If you have any questions, would like more information about how you can be involved in the 2018 cycle, or to express interest in having a conversation about becoming a host community for the 2018 cohort, please email our team at email@example.com.

 MORE INFORMATION ABOUT SERVING AS A HOST COMMUNITY IN THE APPALACHIAN TRANSITION FELLOWSHIP: